waveshareteam/ugv_rpi/README.md

 ### Reboot Device
     sudo reboot

-After powering on the robot, the Raspberry Pi will automatically create a hotspot, and the LED screen will display a series of system initialization messages:
+After powering on the robot, the Raspberry Pi will automatically establish a hotspot, and the LED screen will display a series of system initialization messages:

 ![](./media/RaspRover-LED-screen.png)
-- The first line `E:` is the IP address of the Ethernet port for remotely accessing the Raspberry Pi. `No Ethernet` means that the Raspberry Pi has no Ethernet cable connection.
+- The first line `E` displays the IP address of the Ethernet port, which allows remote access to the Raspberry Pi.
+If it shows No Ethernet, it indicates that the Raspberry Pi is not connected to an Ethernet cable.
-- The second line `W:` In AP mode, the robot will automatically establish a hotspot and display the default `IP: 192.168.50.5`.
-In STA mode, the Raspberry Pi will connect to a known WiFi network and display the IP address for remote access.
+- The second line `W` indicates the robot's wireless mode.
+In Access Point (AP) mode, the robot automatically sets up a hotspot with the default IP address `192.168.50.5`.
+In Station (STA) mode, the Raspberry Pi connects to a known WiFi network and displays the IP address for remote access.
-- The third line `F/J` Ethernet port number, `5000` is for accessing the robot control Web UI, and `8888` is for accessing the JupyterLab interface.
+- The third line `F/J` specifies the Ethernet port numbers.
+Port `5000` provides access to the robot control Web UI, while port `8888` grants access to the JupyterLab interface.
-- The fourth line `STA` means the WIFI is in STA mode, and the time means the usage period of the robot, the value in dBm represents the signal strength RSSI in STA mode.
+- The fourth line `STA` indicates that the WiFi is in Station (STA) mode.
+The time value represents the duration of robot usage.
+The dBm value indicates the signal strength RSSI in STA mode.

-You can use a mobile phone or PC to access this robot web app.
-You can open the browser, and enter `[IP]:5000`(`192.168.10.50:5000` for example) in the URL bar to access and control the robot.
+You can access the robot web app using a mobile phone or PC.
+Simply open your browser and enter `[IP]:5000` (for example, `192.168.10.50:5000`) in the URL bar to control the robot.

-You can use `[IP]:8888`(`192.168.10.50:8888` for example) to access JupyterLab.
+To access JupyterLab, use `[IP]:8888` (for example, `192.168.10.50:8888`).

-If there is not a knowing WiFi for robot to connect, the robot will set up a hotspot automatically.
-You can use a mobile phone or PC to access this hotspot, the name of the hotspot is AccessPopup, and the password of the hotspot is `1234567890`.
-After connecting, open the browser, and enter `192.168.50.5:5000` in the URL bar to access and control the robot.
+If the robot is not connected to a known WiFi network, it will automatically set up a hotspot named "`AccessPopup`" with the password `1234567890`.
+You can then use a mobile phone or PC to connect to this hotspot.
+Once connected, open your browser and enter `192.168.50.5:5000` in the URL bar to control the robot.

+To ensure compatibility with various types of robots running on Raspberry Pi, we utilize a config.yaml file to specify the particular robot being used.
+You can configure the robot by entering the following command:

+    s 22

+In this command, the s directive denotes a robot-type setting.
+The first digit, `2`, signifies that the robot is a `UGV Rover`, with `1` representing `RaspRover` and `3` indicating `UGV Beast`.
+The second digit, also `2`, specifies the module as `Camera PT`, where `0` denotes `Nothing` and `1` signifies `RoArm-M2`.

 # License
 ugv_rpi for the Raspberry Pi: an open source robotics platform for the Raspberry Pi.